 Samir is a freshman at Stanford University.
 Having spent much of his childhood traveling to Bangladesh and witnessing the detriments of climate change on his heritage firsthand, his personal convictions have led him to pursue climate activism and found YCAT.
 His activism has led him to advise and be publicly honored by EPA Administrator Michael Regan, be invited to speak at the Harvard Institute of Politics, and be featured by various publications.
 Fully invested in changing the world for the better, Samir is immensely gratified by the past success of YCAT and the future impact it will cultivate.
 Learn more about Samir here.

-Melat Asmerom is a senior at McLean High School.
+Melat Asmerom is a freshman at the University of Virginia.
 In addition to YCAT she is involved in a multitude of other clubs like DECA, Big Mac Program, and McDance-A-Thon at McLean.
 She is really passionate about social justice and environmental justice and the intersections between those two.
 As Social Media Director of YCAT, she leads her team to make graphics regarding these intersectional topics on YCAT's Instagram and other platforms.
 She really enjoy learning more about these climate related topics both inside and outside of YCAT.

 Operations Director and Webmaster

-Vihaan is a sophomore at Thomas Jefferson High School, in Alexandria, Virginia.
+Vihaan is a junior at Thomas Jefferson High School, in Alexandria, Virginia.
 He is an active member of his school's Model United Nations and Ethics Bowl teams where he has developed a passion for speaking and learning about current events.
-He also co-founded an initiative called Speak to Empower (STEP), which helps young underprivileged students learn about public speaking.
-He is also Executive Managing Editor for Lenses, a platform where teens voice their opinions through journalism and articles written by teens for teens.
+He also co-founded an initiative called Speak to Empower (STEP), which helps young students learn about public speaking.
+He is also Editor in Chief for Lenses, a platform where teens voice their opinions through journalism and articles written by teens for teens.
 As Operations Director for YCAT, he is able to be a change maker and advocate for climate reform while also working to foster a environmentally aware teen population.

-Odessa is a sophomore at McLean High School in McLean, Virginia.
+Odessa is a junior at McLean High School in McLean, Virginia.
 She is passionate about youth activism, specifically through the climate movement.
 She is the co-founder of the Speak to Empower (STEP) initiative working to cultivate public speaking and leadership skills in marginalized communities.
-Odessa is also part of her school's National Model United Nations Team, works weekends at her local Kung Fu Tea, and serves as a local tutor in her community.
+Odessa is also part of her school's National Model United Nations Team and serves as a local tutor in her community.
 As the Communications Director, she is constantly inspired to continue the fight for climate justice by YCAT's growing success to an international scale.

-Victoria is a sophomore at Thomas Jefferson High School.
+Victoria is a junior at Thomas Jefferson High School.
 She is on her school’s varsity volleyball team and policy debate team.
-In addition to YCAT, Victoria has explored her passion for aquatic ecology through participating in invasive species removal, stream monitoring, and trash pickup events.
-She is also the Director of Social Media for BranchOut! which empowers students to explore STEM.
-During her free time, she enjoys singing, reading, and watching cdramas and is always up to giving book or show recs!
-Victoria was drawn to YCAT for its youth led advocacy and intersectional initiatives and is excited to be a part of this movement for change.
+In addition to joining YCAT, Victoria has explored her passion for aquatic ecology through participating in invasive species removal, stream monitoring, trash pickup events, and performing research.
+During her free time, she enjoys reading, singing, and watching cdramas.
+She is always up to giving book or show recs!
+Victoria was drawn to YCAT for its youth-led advocacy and intersectional initiatives and is excited to be a part of this movement for change.

-Cynthia Ma is a junior at McLean High School involved in soil and water conservation.
+Cynthia Ma is a senior at McLean High School involved in environmental conservation.
 She is particularly involved with the Northern Virginia Soil and Water Conservation District.
-Over the summer of 2020, Cynthia worked on a ten-week independent research project with the NVSWCD, and Cynthia will soon be starting a 6-month long environmental stewardship project with the Youth Conservation Leadership Institute.
-Whether she’s working on her personal environmental blog or interning for the U.S Department of Agriculture, Cynthia always emphasizes the importance of staying curious to look deeper into human interactions with the environment.
+Over the summer of 2020, Cynthia worked on a ten-week independent research project with the NVSWCD, and this past year, Cynthia initiated a 7-month long soil compaction study in Fairfax County residence homes.
+She is currently working for the US Department of Agriculture.
+Cynthia always emphasizes the importance of staying curious to look deeper into human interactions with the environment.
 As YCAT's Finance Director, Cynthia leads her team to perform research and fundraise for environmental causes.